-Andriana writes poetry and fiction in Greek and English and her work has been published by Strange Days Books, poetix, Entefktirio, eyelands, Mandragoras, chimeres, codepoetry (Greece), Story Brewhouse, FIVE:2:ONE magazine, typehouse magazine, Maintenant Dada (U.S.A.), The Paper Nautilus, rattle journal (U.K.), Sand Journal (Berlin) and more.
-Her latest book, 'The Fabulous Dead' is under publication by Kernpunkt Press (New York).
+Andriana writes poetry and fiction in Greek and English and her work has been published by Strange Days Books, poetix, Entefktirio, eyelands, Mandragoras, chimeres, codepoetry (Greece), Story Brewhouse, FIVE:2:ONE magazine, typehouse magazine, Maintenant Dada (U.S.A.), The Paper Nautilus, rattle journal (U.K.), Sand Journal (Berlin), anti-languorous (Canada) and more.
+Her latest book, 'The Fabulous Dead' was released in March 2020 by Kernpunkt Press (New York).
 You may also read an interview by Andriana for Reading Greece here.

 photo by Evi Minou